Member at Large, Morse Force

 Part-time Volunteer & Environmental Education Coordinator

 Britt McGrath’s interest in the way the environment shapes a person and how people shape the natural environment inspired her to complete a BS in Environmental Geography from University Wisconsin- Milwaukee.
-During her time at UW-M, Britt helped launch the collegiate sailing team and was active in the raised bed gardens and permaculture student groups.

 Contact: firstname.lastname@example.org, 253-565-9278